One of the world’s biggest ships is stuck sideways in the Suez Canal. No one can pass.

 As of early Wednesday morning, live satellite maps from MarineTraffic.com show the Ever Given still wedged across the canal and surrounded by a half dozen tug boats working to free it.

-The Ever Given, which is owned by the Taiwanese firm Evergreen Marine and flagged in Panama, belongs to a modern class of massive cargo ships that can carry up to 220,000 tons of containers.
+The Ever Given, which is operated by the Taiwanese firm Evergreen Marine and flagged in Panama, belongs to a modern class of massive cargo ships and can carry up to 220,000 tons of containers.
+In 2015, the Suez Canal underweight an $8.5 billion expansion to accommodate the ships and to set-up a two-way traffic headed both north and south -- but its owners never envisioned one of those mega-ships blocking the whole route, experts said.

+“The Egyptian government certainly did not expect the route to be blocked both ways by a single ship,” said Flavio Macau, a supply chain management expert at Edith Cowan University in Australia, in an interview with The Washington Post.
+“You can call it ... karma, bad luck, or a lack of engineering oversight.”

-On Tuesday morning, the boat left Suez, Egypt, south of the canal, and headed north, according to GAC, a shipping logistics firm.
-But around 7:40 a.m. local time, it somehow ran aground.
+Either way, that’s what happened on Tuesday morning after the Ever Given left Suez, Egypt, south of the canal, and headed north, according to GAC, a shipping logistics firm.
+Around 7:40 a.m. local time, it somehow ran aground.

 “The container accidentally ran aground after a suspected gust of wind hit it,” Evergreen Marine told AFP.
 “The company has urged the shipowner to report the cause of the incident and has been in discussions with relevant parties including the canal management authority to assist the ship as soon as possible.”

-The accident quickly led to a backup in the busy canal, and nearly some other accidents, according to Cora.
+The accident quickly led to a backup in the busy canal -- and nearly some other accidents, according to Cora.

 “Right after they ran aground the ship behind us lost power and almost hit us,” she wrote on Instagram.

-It was quickly clear that getting the massive Ever Given back on track would be a mammoth operation.
+It was quickly clear that getting the Ever Given back on track would be a mammoth operation.
 Photos and satellite maps show its bow along the canal’s eastern boundary, while its stern nearly touched the western edge.

 “From the looks of it that ship is super stuck,” Cora wrote on Instagram.
 “They had a bunch of tugs trying to pull and push it earlier but it was going nowhere.”